 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Coordination: Adjusting actions in relation to others’ actions.

 - Medical Dosimetrist

 Radiation Therapist Job Outlook

-In 2016, there was an estimated number of 19,100 jobs in the United States for Radiation Therapist.
+There were about 19,100 jobs for Radiation Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Radiation Therapist by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Radiation Therapist per year.

 The states with the most job growth for Radiation Therapist are Utah, Colorado, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.